Nicholas Eymerich

 Nicholas Eymerich (Nicolau Eimeric) (Girona, c.
-1316 – Girona, 4 January 1399) was a Roman Catholic theologian in Medieval Spain and Inquisitor General of the Inquisition in the Crown of Aragon in the later half of the 14th century.
+1316 – Girona, 4 January 1399) was a Roman Catholic theologian in Medieval Catalonia and Inquisitor General of the Inquisition in the Crown of Aragon in the later half of the 14th century.
 He is best known for authoring the Directorium Inquisitorum, that mostly summarized previous texts and mores.

 Life

 Education and early tenure as Inquisitor General

 Nicholas Eymerich was born in Girona c.
 1316.
 He entered the local monastery of the Dominican Order on 4 August 1334.
 Here, during his novitiate he was instructed in theology by the friar Dalmau Moner.
 In order to complete his studies, he went to Toulouse, and then to Paris, where he obtained his doctorate in 1352.
 He then returned to the monastery in Girona where he replaced Moner as the teacher of theology.

 In 1357, Eymerich replaced Nicola Roselli as the Inquisitor General of Aragon, as Roselli had been raised to a cardinal.
 A year after obtaining the position, Eymerich was given the honorific Chaplain of the Pope as a recognition of his diligence in pursuing heretics and blasphemers.
 However, the zeal he displayed as Inquisitor General earned him many enemies.
 As he directed much of his efforts to the apparent errors of members of the clergy, he often found his investigations blocked by the court, curia, or papacy.
 When Eymerich interrogated the Franciscan spiritualist, Nicholas of Calabria, King Peter IV of Aragon had him removed from office at the general chapter held at Perpignan in 1360.

 Eymerich was elected to be the Vicar General of the Dominicans in Aragon in 1362 however, this election was contested by one of them: priest Bernardo Ermengaudi who, in addition to having a long-standing dispute with Eymerich, was also politically backed by Peter IV.
 When called on to settle the matter, Pope Urban V, invalidated Eymerich's election on the grounds that the office of Vicar General conflicted with the office of Inquisitor General.
 He did not, however, confirm Ermengaudi in the position, opting for a neutral third, Jacopo Dominici.

 For a time Peter IV prevented Eymerich from serving as inquisitor.
 His hostility toward Eymerich intensified in 1366 when Eymerich began to attack the written works of Ramon Llull and to harass his followers, who were known as Lullists.
 The king forbade Eymerich to preach in the city of Barcelona.
 Eymerich disobeyed covertly and subsequently supported the revolt of the diocese of Tarragona against the monarch.
 This conflict ended around 1376 when the local governor took 200 horsemen and encircled the Dominican monastery where Eymerich was residing.
 Eymerich fled to the papal court of Pope Gregory XI in Avignon.
 While Raimon Llull supported the concept, now Dogma, of Immaculate Conception of Virgin Mary, Eymerich didn't accept it.